 From Clarke’s agent, Jonny Geller: “There are a few moments in an agent’s life when something so unexpected and so wonderful pops up in your inbox, you can’t quite believe it.
 Susanna hinted she may be writing again after such a long hiatus, but I never really believed a fully imagined world, a perfectly constructed novel, would just be sitting there.
 I’m so excited for her legions of fans worldwide to read Piranesi next year and am delighted Bloomsbury UK and US will be weaving their magic once again for the author of Jonathan Strange.”

 When’s the Release or Publication Date?

-The book is expected to be published globally in September 2020.
+The book is expected to be published globally on September 15, 2020.